churchincanberra/churchincanberra.github.io/README.md

 If an event is marked singular, it only appears in the year it is created for.
 If it is not singular, it appears in each year.

-**Notice:** If multiple events are created for the same month and day, use unique `id`s! `id` needs to be alphabet and no numeric.
+**Note:** If multiple events are created for the same month and day, use unique `id`s! `id` needs to be alphabet and no numeric.

 For each unique category, a category entry must be created in `_data/calendar/categories.yml`.
 The category id must match the id used by the entries.
-The color tag is
-utilized to color the calendar entries of the corresponding category.
+The color tag is utilized to color the calendar entries of the corresponding category.

 ```
 - id: national